capsseminar/Spring-2019/README.md

 ### Updates

 We are excited to announce that CAPS will continue to be taught at Johns Hopkins SAIS in the Fall 2019 semester.
-We are currently updating our curriculum and lecture materials; therefore, some of this repo will be "under construction," primarily in the "Supplemental" directory.
-The original course materials remain in the primary "Docs" directory.
+The Spring 2019 course materials can be found in the primary "Docs" directory.

 ___